-- 1. This one (1) year grant for the school year 2024-2025 will be in place for eligible teachers, as defined above. - 2.
+- 1. This one (1) year grant for the school year 2022-2023 will be in place for eligible teachers, as defined above. - 2.
 Eligible teachers will receive an allocation not to exceed \$15,000 for teachers with Highly Effective State VAM scores and \$7,500 for teachers with Effective State VAM scores, minus applicable taxes and deductions.
 If an eligible teacher teaches less than full-time, the allocation will be prorated. - a.
 Funds will be dispersed in two (2) separate equal installments.
-The first half of the allocation will be paid no later than January 30, 2025.
-The second half of the allocation will be paid no later than June 30, 2025. - b.
-Teachers assigned to Project Schools as of September 15, 2024, must work for a minimum of ninety-nine (99) full or half-time contractual days during the 2024-2025 school year to be eligible.
-Teachers working less than a full school year but more than ninety-nine (99) days may receive a prorated portion of the award. - c.
-Instructional employees hired between September 16, 2024 and January 5, 2023 may be eligible for a prorated payment based on days worked within the eligibility period. - 3.
-An eligible teacher does not have to be teaching a VAM grade level or subject at one of the Project Schools in FY25 to receive this allocation. - 4.
-Teachers at these schools will participate in common planning time.
+The first half of the allocation will be paid no later than January 30, 2023.
+The second half of the allocation will be paid no later than June 30, 2023. - b.
+Teachers assigned to Project Schools as of September 15, 2022, must work for a minimum of ninety-nine (99) full or half-time contractual days during the 2022-2023 school year to be eligible.
+Teachers working less than a full school year but more than ninety-nine (99) days may receive a prorated portion of the award. - 3.
+An eligible teacher does not have to be teaching a VAM grade level or subject at one of the Project Schools in FY23 to receive this allocation. - 4.
+Eligible teachers will participate in common planning time.

-This MOU will become effective upon the Parties' representatives affixing their signatures below and will expire on June 30, 2025.
+This MOU will become effective upon the Parties' representatives affixing their signatures below and will expire on June 30, 2023.